rbliu/jedisim/README.md

 jedisim is a tool to generate galaxy cluster simulations from real galaxy observational images.

-> Copyright: The original source code is developed by Daniel Parker and Ian Dell'Antonio, maintained and update by Robert Binyang Liu (Brown University). <br>
+> **Copyright**: The original source code is developed by Daniel Parker and Ian Dell'Antonio, maintained and update by Robert Binyang Liu (Brown University). <br>
 > Due to the limitation of single file size on github, we cannot upload all the galaxy postage stamps here.
 We will upload them somewhere else.

 **Updates:**